-Lyricists often use the words ‘brother/s’ and ‘sister/s’ to metaphorically refer to humanity, or rather, to the best part of humanity.
+Lyricists often use the words ‘brother/s’ and ‘sister/s’ to metaphorically refer to members of one’s peer group, congregation, community, or to humanity (or rather, to the best part of humanity).
 Yet the fact that the most desirable aspects of being human is represented by our collective ideals about siblings contrasts with the common characterization of siblings as rivals.
 We present a curated list of songs that explore the simplicity and complexity, the affirmations and contradictions, the heartbreaks and joys, of our sibling relationships.

 Being at War with Each Other – vocals by Barbra Streisand.
 Music and lyrics by Carole King.

 If I Had A Hammer – vocals by Peter, Paul and Mary (1963).
 Music and lyrics by Pete Seeger and Lee Hays.

 Scandalize My Name – vocals by Paul Robeson.
 Music and lyrics – unknown.
 A Spiritual from the time of slavery in the USA.
 Read about some spirituals addressing moral trespasses within one’s community Here.

 Go Rest High On That Mountain – vocals, music and lyrics by Vince Gill.
 Gill began writing a song at the untimely death of country music singer Keith Whitely.
 But it was after his older brother Bob Coen’s death in 1993, after nearly 30-year struggle from brain damage from an auto accident, that it became this musical eulogy for Bob.
 At his induction into the Country Music Hall of Fame in February 2009, he said, “I wrote this song, and I didn’t have any idea if anybody would want to hear it, or like it.
 All I wanted to do was grieve for him and celebrate his life.
 That’s how I always process grief—sit down with a guitar and make something up.
 Turns out that if anybody remembers any of my songs, it’ll be this one.”